What is pectoralis major rupture?

 Both the pectoralis major muscle and its tendon (which attaches to the upper arm bone) can become torn.
 This is a fairly uncommon injury that mostly affects men aged between 20 and 50, particularly those who use steroids as they strengthen the muscle disproportionately to the tendon.

-Pec major repair by Mr Ali Noorani for Professional Footballer Barry
+Pec major repair by Professor Ali Noorani for Professional Footballer Barry

 What causes a pectoralis major rupture?